 With at least 26 endemic species, Ash Meadows National Wildlife Refuge has the greatest concentration of endemic life in the United States.
 Second greatest in North America.
 This is one of the primary reasons the park earned the status of “Wetland of International Importance.”

 Most of these endemic species are waterbugs, snails, and fish, so you may find them challenging to spot.
 However, there are plenty of desert natives to also look for.

 In addition to the animals of the park, Ash Meadows is also known for their rare and threatened plant life, including the Milkvetch and Amargosa Niterwort.

 Though we visited in the middle of summer, we still spotted three Blacktail Jackrabbits and four types of lizard.
 As this was an unplanned day trip from Las Vegas, I didn’t have the right lens with me on this trip.
 Sadly, the lizards proved challenging to photograph properly.

 - Three Day in Las Vegas: For First Time Visitors

-- Explore Death Valley National Park: Day Trip From Las Vegas
+- Death Valley National Park: Day Trip From Las Vegas

-- Explore Hoover Dam: Half-day Trip From Las Vegas
+- Hoover Dam: Half-day Trip From Las Vegas

-- Explore Valley Of Fire State Park: Half-day Trip From Las Vegas
+- Valley Of Fire State Park: Half-day Trip From Las Vegas

 Planning a trip to Ash Meadows?
-Bookmark or pin this guide so you can find us later.
+Bookmark or pin this guide to find us later.